aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues-alt-ctrl-ouija/index.md

 ![](img_2863-large.jpeg)

-Code with "Demo Day Effect" fix, NOT ACTUALLY TRIED YET ON THE MACHINE
+\
+So, the code had a Demo Day Effect, ie. homing did not do too well if started from close to X 0.0.
+This should fix it, ie. moves first 20 from the current position and home after that (the Y homes first, then X).

 ```
+// Code with "Demo Day Effect" fix, NOT ACTUALLY TRIED YET ON THE MACHINE

 #include <SoftwareSerial.h>
 #include <stdlib.h>
 #include "Wire.h"